 Safety and Security

-The residence halls at Salem State have either 24-hour security desks or are locked 24/7 (at the Bates Complex) and are staffed with trained desk receptionists, resident assistants, and resident directors.
-Salem State has a comprehensive university police department located on campus that is dedicated to fostering a safe environment in which students can live and study.
+The residence halls at Salem State have 24-hour security measures in place to secure the buildings.
+Student and professional staff are trained in responding to incidents, ensuring student safety.
+Salem State has a comprehensive university police department on campus, dedicated to fostering a safe environment for students to live and study.